annalemonbcn/ProyectoFinalReact-Esteve/README.md

 - Open swith VSC
 - Install dependencies: `npm i`
 - Run the app: `npm start`
+- Open the live in your port: http://localhost:3000/
 - Enjoy :)

 <!-- - `yarn` to install dependencies -->